-Today's explorations include the peaceful Yu Garden and the atmospheric alleys of the old town.
-Admire the magnificent colonial architecture of Shanghai with a stroll along the Bund and round off your day with some delicious Shanghainese cuisine.
-Sightseeing today involves a full day of touring around the centre of the city including approximately 3-4 hours on foot.
+Today's explorations include the peaceful Yu Garden, the atmospheric alleys of the old town and a visit to the Silk Factory.
+Sightseeing involves a full day of touring around the centre of the city with 3-4 hours on foot.
+Later, cruise on the mighty Huangpu River for stunning night vistas, before dining tonight on traditional Shanghainese cuisine.

 Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
-The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+The Yu Gardens is one of the most perfect examples of Chinese garden style.
 Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.